Selection-Induced Contraction of Innovation Statistics in Gated Kalman Filters: Problem Formulation

 Let $\hat{x}_k^-$ and $P_k^-$ denote the predicted state estimate and error covariance produced by a Kalman filter.
 The innovation is defined as

 with associated innovation covariance

-Under nominal Kalman filter assumptions, the innovation sequence $\{\nu_k\}$ is zero-mean, Gaussian, and white.
+Under the nominal assumptions stated above, the innovation sequence $\{\nu_k\}$ is zero-mean, Gaussian, and white.
 In the sequel, we analyze a single time index and omit the subscript $k$ for notational clarity.
 Accordingly, we model the innovation as the random vector

 where $S \in \mathbb{S}_{++}^m$ denotes the symmetric positive-definite innovation covariance matrix.